benhaub/AbstractionLayer/Applications/README.md

 # Abstraction Layer Applications
-Applications are peices of code that use abstractions.
-They are general purpose and have no outside dependancies other than the C++ standard library.
+Applications are applications of the AbstractionLayer.
+They are software components that use the AbstractionLayer.
+They are general purpose and have no outside dependancies other than the C++ standard library so they can be used on any platform.

 ## SignalsAndSlots Vs. ChainOfResponsibility
-Both of these application are examples of observer patterns, but have a few key differences.
+Both of these applications are examples of observer patterns with a few key differences.

 ### Transfer of data
-Chain of responsibility can transfer data a lot more flexibly by being able to transfer entire classes using a single command object whereas
+The `Chain of Responsibility` is more flexible in the way that is can transfer data by allowing you to transfer entire classes using a single command object

-SignalsAndSlots transfer data through parameters used in callbacks.
+In `SignalsAndSlots` the data is transferred through parameters and callbacks.

 ### First come, first serve
-The chain of responsibilty command just needs to be processed by any available processing object on a first come, first server basis.
-The first processing objects that takes the command object removes it from the chain and is no longer accessible to any other processing objects.
+A command on the `Chain of Responsibility` is processed on a first come, first server basis.
+The first processing object that processes the command object removes it from the chain.
+Commands can not be processed by more than one processing object.
+You may rely on race conditions in order to process a command.

-In signals and slots, all observers process the emitted signal.
+In `SignalsAndSlots`, all observers process the emitted signal no matter how many there are.